Who are the trip leaders?

 A rising sophomore, Quinn is working towards a degree in Economics and Music.
 After returning from her own Priddy trip, Quinn knew she wanted to return in the fall as an NSO leader.
 Her advice to incoming students?
 CC offers various incredible opportunities for its students such as First Mondays, FOOT trips, clubs, and an array of intramural sports.
 Get out and discover what you're passionate about.

-Allie is a fierce gal with a heart of gold.
-She is a History/Political Science major and Spanish minor.
-Allie is looking forward to getting to know new students, participate in community service, and kickstarting her senior year as an NSO leader.
+Alli is a fierce gal with a heart of gold.
+She is a double major in History/Political Science and Spanish who is both excited and scared to be entering her last year at CC.
+Alli is looking forward to getting to know new students, participate in community service, and frolic in the mountains as an NSO leader.
 Her advice to first-years?
 "Ask questions constantly."
-Learn what opportunities and resources are offered to you as a CC student!
+As a girl born and raised in the midwest, she knows it can take awhile to adjust to the bizarre and simultaneously amazing community at CC.
+Use her to learn what opportunities, resources and activities are offered to you as a new member of our community.